MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/azure-ad-define.md

 - An Azure subscription can only trust one Azure AD tenant at a time, further information can be found at [Associate or add an Azure subscription to your Azure Active Directory tenant](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory)

 - Multiple Azure AD tenants can function in the same enrollment.
+Review [Azure landing zones and multiple Azure Active Directory tenants](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/multi-tenant/overview)

 - Azure Lighthouse only supports delegation at the subscription and resource group scopes.